McDaived/AIMi/README.md

 - This release is currently optimized for cs2, valorant, fps games, etc..
 - Objects detector gui to make you see how it recognizes the model.

-``PS: if you get this messege [WARN:0@2.310], its a warning issued by the opencv library because its unable to recognize the CPU because it interferes with CUDA cuz GPU is disabled in this version, Its okay, its just a warning, ignore this message because it doesnt stop the program from working, just a warning I will solve this bug in the next release.``
+``PS: if you get this messege [WARN:0@2.310], it's a warning issued by the opencv library because it's unable to recognize the CPU because it interferes with CUDA because GPU is disabled in this version, It's okay, it's just a warning, ignore this message because it doesnt stop the program from working, just a warning I will solve this bug in the next release.``